astroboi1/astroboi1.github.io/_posts/2020-10-11-demoralizing-a-nation.md

 The Russia collusion hoax and the Ukranian call hoax (which he was impeached over, but no one seems to remember.)
 Will we see an assassination attempt?
 There have been attempts, but they seemed to have been lone-wolf attempts on his 2016 campaign trail.

-Antifa attack the elderly trying to defend the Portland Police Precinct from fires
+Antifa attack the elderly trying to defend the Portland Police Precinct.
 ![](/img/ppb-rioters-attack-elderly.jpg)

 Luckily, the energy behind these protests are not fully realized.
 I suspect most are acting in protests for narcissistic reasons combined with the coronavirus shutdowns in democrat cities.